Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns

+This subsection defines an equilibrium of our model, proves its existence and uniqueness, and characterizes individuals' equilibrium level of distancing as a function of the current distancing cost and the state of the epidemic.

-A susceptible individual $i$ determines her exposure level at each time by solving:
+A susceptible individual $i$ determines her current exposure level by solving:

 At each time $t$, the susceptible individual $i$ takes the value of $c_{i}(t)$ as given, while the resulting exposure level affects the slope of the distancing cost, $\dot{c}_{i}(t)$.\footnote{Intuitively, consider a discrete-time model in which, at the start of each period, a susceptible individual takes her distancing cost at that time as given.
-Her resulting exposure level affects her distancing cost in the next period.
+Her resulting exposure level affects her distancing cost at the beginning of the next period.
 Our model would correspond to the continuous-time limit of such a model.}

-Let the average exposure be $\varepsilon(t)= \frac{1}{S(t)} \int_{} \varepsilon_i(t) di$ where the integral is taken over the susceptible individuals.
+Let the average exposure be $\varepsilon(t) := \frac{1}{S(t)} \int_{} \varepsilon_i(t) di$, where the integral is taken over the susceptible individuals.
 The disease dynamics are governed by the following system of differential equations: